onomondo/onomondo-softsim-cli/README.md

 ```

 ### Next
 Find the next available profile and outputs decrypted and decoded values.
 Specify `format` to change encoding.

-`HEX` - suitable for SoftSIM integrations made by Onomondo
+`HEX` - suitable for SoftSIM integrations made by Onomondo.

 `JSON` - outputs RAW profile and relevant meta information.